 - a.
-First, plug in and turn on the broadband modem.
+First, plug in then turn on the broadband modem.
 Wait about 2 minutes. - b.
-Now, plug in the power cord to your wireless router.
-Wait about 2 minutes. - c.
+Now, plug in the wireless router power adapter into a power outlet, and plug the other end of the cord into your wireless router.
+Wait 1 minute. - c.
 Last, turn on your computer.